-Bob owns units in OZ Investments Fund which distributed income to him for the year ending 30 June 2005.
+Bob owns units in OZ Investments Fund which distributed income to him for the 2006-07 income year.
 The fund gave him a statement showing his distribution included the following capital gains:

-- \$100 calculated using the discount method (grossed-up amount \$200) - \$75 calculated using the indexation method, and - \$28 calculated using the 'other' method.
+- \$100 calculated using the discount method (grossedup amount \$200) - \$75 calculated using the indexation method - \$28 calculated using the 'other' method.